 I have spent 4 days in the land of fire and ice and I loved every single minute of it!
 It’s so hard to decide which place I liked the most because every single piece of Icelandic land is unique and gorgeous.
 From infinite hills to abrupt mountains, it is all full of beauty!

-1. Jokulsarlon Glacier
+1. Jokulsarlon Glacier Lagoon

-3. Blue Lagoon
+3. The Blue Lagoon